dmcgits/dmcgits.github.io/mds/ISE102/week12_notes.md

 // Classes, the recipes for objects
-// Lead with upper case, use again for subsequent words Class AttackShip : public SpaceShip // AttackShip extends the {
+// Lead with upper case, use again for subsequent words class AttackShip : public SpaceShip // AttackShip extends the {
 	public:
 }